 We strive to improve the quality of life of patients affected by haemophilia and other bleeding disorders through individualised treatment including diagnosis, consultancy and ongoing care for adults with an inherited bleeding disorder.

-Lead by A/Prof Huyen Tran, Consultant Haematologist, our multidisciplinary team consists of:
+Lead by Prof Huyen Tran, Consultant Haematologist, our multidisciplinary team consists of:

 What to expect